Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

 For soft robot modeling and control, some unique features of MLP are developed.
-Due to the time-delayed motion, \cite{22FP} feeds end positions and actuation variables in the current and past timesteps for forward modeling.
-Based on the concentric tube model, \cite{20AK} involves the translations and rotations of the concentric tubes into MLP inputs.
-Similarly, PCC is included in \cite{17HJ} by taking curvatures and curve lengths as MLP input. \cite{14AMb} utilizes two similar MLPs for both forward and inverse robot modeling.
+For example, the inputs of some MLPs take physical models into consideration.
+Based on the concentric tube model, the translations and rotations of the concentric tubes are employed into MLP inputs in \cite{20AK} for modeling.
+Furthermore, the authors of \cite{19RG} compare different joint space forms of the concentric tubes as input on the forward modeling estimation tasks.
+Similarly, PCC is included in \cite{17HJ} by taking curvatures and curve lengths as MLP input. \zc{The authors of \cite{23JL} utilize MLP to estimate physical parameters like mass inertia matrix, which is a model-based approach with NN.} Due to the time-delayed motion, end positions in the current and past timesteps are fed into the MLP in \cite{22FP} for control.